fix-business-info-directory-engines

 Beyond search rankings, accurate listings significantly enhance customer trust and experience.
 Think about it: when someone finds your business through an online directory, they’re making decisions based on that information.
 Wrong phone numbers mean missed calls.
 Incorrect addresses mean frustrated customers who can’t find you.
 Outdated hours mean disappointed visitors standing outside your locked doors.

-The Impact of Inconsistent Business Listings
+The Impact of Inaccurate Business Listings

 When your business information is inconsistent across directories, search engines become confused about which data is correct.
 This confusion creates what SEO experts call “NAP inconsistency” (Name, Address, Phone Number).